About

 UCBAAPT expands on the successful academic-clinical partnership between the UCSF School of Nursing and San Francisco Bay Area community-based healthcare organizations.

-These partnerships were created through the shared mission to improve healthcare and promote health equity for underserved populations and to provide education and clinical practice training for advanced practice nursing (APN) students.
+These partnerships were created through the shared mission to improve healthcare and promote health equity for medically disadvantaged populations and to provide education and clinical practice training for advanced practice nursing (APN) students.

 What are the terms and conditions of a UCBAAPT Scholar?